 The Epson WorkForce Pro WF-3820 is an overall better all-in-one color inkjet printer than the Epson WorkForce WF-2860.
 The 3820's page yields and cost-per-print are superior, and it prints faster, has much better color accuracy, and can also print directly from USB flash drives.

 The Epson WorkForce WF-2860 and the Epson WorkForce Pro WF-4830 are both all-in-one color inkjet printers, but the WF-4830 is a better printer overall.
-The WF-4830 has better page yields and a better cost-per-print, it prints faster, and it produces somewhat better-looking photos with much better color accuracy.
+The WF-4830 has better page yields and a better cost-per-print for both black and color documents.
+It prints faster, and it produces somewhat better-looking photos with more accurate-looking colors.
 Its automatic document feeder can duplex scan, and it can print directly from flash drives.

 The Canon PIXMA TR8520 is better than the Epson WorkForce WF-2860 for the most part.
 The Canon has a much higher color page yield, allowing you to print a lot more pages from a single cartridge.
 It also has better color accuracy and the photo quality is a lot better.
 However, the Epson has better black page yield, so it's a better choice for small offices.